snerstack/sner-monorepo/README.md

 * The application is not relocatable in terms of sub-URL and must be hosted at "/".
 Relocating would require a Vite build with --base=, urlFor() with import.meta.BASE_URL, Flask APPLICATION_ROOT, and WSGI SCRIPT_NAME.

+* Implementation of authentication might be vulnerable to user enumeration attacks (select query timing or webauthn authentication ceremony)